 How Great Product Teams Partner to Solve Customer Problems

 Bill and Melinda Gates took the stage at TED 2014 for an interview with Chris Anderson.
-It was a remarkable interview that gave an insight into the couple’s approach to philanthropy, raising their children while being the richest family in the world, and their shared belief of responsibility.
-Both Bill and Melinda Gates have genuine concern about the big problems facing societies and they are using their wealth to solving these problems for the greater good.
+It was a remarkable interview that gave an insight into the couple’s approach to philanthropy, raising their children while being the richest family in the world, and their shared belief in responsibility.
+Both Bill and Melinda Gates have genuine concern about the big problems facing societies and they are using their wealth to solve these problems for the greater good.

 One of the big takeaways of this interview for me was the partnership and complementary qualities they both bring to the Gates Foundation and their work.

-Bill Gates, it seems, decides a problem is worth solving based on macro level data and statistics, for example, reducing child mortality, or eradicating polio worldwide.
+Bill Gates, it seems, decides a problem is worth solving based on macro-level data and statistics, for example, reducing child mortality, or eradicating polio worldwide.
 He then meets the scientists and experts in the respective fields to understand how these problems can be solved, what solutions, e.g., vaccines, are feasible, why previous approaches did not have the desired results, and so on.

 Delivering Value

 As Melinda Gates demonstrates, it is not simply enough to understand the problem.
 It is also important to understand what might impede the adoption of a solution.
 There are various factors that contribute to the “total cost of ownership”.
-Some of these are tangible and quantifiable, such as costs of procurement, costs of deployment, add-on services necessary to make the product work in a specific configuration or environment, etc., while the aspect of being labeled a “Glasshole” can entail some emotional and social cost.
+Some of these are tangible and quantifiable, such as costs of procurement, costs of deployment, add-on services necessary to make the product work in a specific configuration or environment, etc., while the aspect of being labeled a “Glasshole” can entail some emotional and social costs.

 Understanding adoption constraints is very important.
 They influence the design of the product.
 When I worked at McAfee and the team built the technology for the first cloud-enabled anti-virus solution, one of the design criteria was that customers should not have to upgrade their anti-virus product.
 We wanted hundreds of millions of McAfee customers to have this capability as soon as possible, without having to go through a product refresh and upgrade cycle.
 The technology was built and delivered keeping this high in mind.